steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### The Test UI

 I had the perfect UI already.
 I’d built it to tweak the parameters of my brute-force algorithm and see the effects in real time.
-It didn’t take me long to convert it into a [UI for generating training examples].
+It didn’t take me long to convert it into a [UI for generating training examples]((/pytorch-and-coreml-test-ui/).
 I added the option to specify where I thought runs should split.
 And with a few clicks of the mouse and a `JSON.stringify` call I had enough of a dataset to jump into Python.

 ![](../images/pytorch-and-coreml/test-ui-nn.png)
-<figcaption>Test UI with manually-entered splits, and red boxes around incorrect predictions.</figcaption>
+<figcaption><a href="/pytorch-and-coreml-test-ui/">Test UI</a> with manually-entered splits, and red boxes around incorrect predictions.</figcaption>

 > ##### Parcel
 > As an experienced web developer, I knew building this UI as a web app with React was going to be easy.
 However, there was one part I was dreading, even though I’ve done it dozens of times before: configuring [Webpack](https://webpack.js.org).
 So I took this as an opportunity to try [Parcel](https://parceljs.org).
 Parcel worked out-of-the-box with zero configuration.
 It even worked with TypeScript.
 And hot code reload.
 I was able to have a fully working web app faster than it would take me to type `create-react-app`.